 Medical Student Research

-UT Southwestern Medical School has a long-standing commitment to foster research by its students.
-The core effort of this office is to provide opportunities for all medical students enrolled at UT Southwestern to engage in a variety of research activities – both basic and clinical - in conjunction with the faculty at UT Southwestern.
-The office of the Associate Dean for Medical Student Research is charged with organizing these activities.
+UT Southwestern Medical School has a longstanding commitment to student research.
+UTSW medical students can engage in a variety of research activities – both basic and clinical – working directly with the faculty.
+The Office of the Associate Dean for Medical Student Research is charged with organizing these activities.

-A large number of UT Southwestern medical students take advantage of the Summer Research Program each year.
-Most students choose to participate during the summer prior to and/or following their freshman year.
-Students begin the process of choosing the laboratory in which they will work during the school year, and then finalize this choice in the spring.
-The research begins after the school year is over and lasts for approximately 10 weeks.
-Students are paid a research stipend during this period and are able to attend a series of weekly luncheon seminars in which faculty and former student researchers discuss the fundamentals of basic and clinical research.
-Students are encouraged to submit their work to national and regional meetings, including the Medical Student Research Forum.
+Many medical students take advantage of the Summer Research Program, usually the summer before or after their MS1 year.
+The research lasts about 10 weeks.
+In a series of weekly luncheon seminars, faculty and former student researchers discuss the fundamentals of basic and clinical research.
+Students are paid a research stipend, and they are encouraged to submit their work to national and regional meetings, including the Medical Student Research Forum.

-Other students choose to use their elective credits in their third and fourth years to complete a Research Elective to work on a project with a chosen mentor.
-For these electives, the student contacts a faculty mentor and then gets approval for the project with the Associate Dean.
+Other students choose to use their elective credits in their third and fourth years to complete a Research Elective, doing a project with a chosen mentor.
+For these electives, the student contacts a faculty mentor and then gets approval from the Associate Dean.

-Both of these opportunities can lead to a M.D. with Distinction in Research.
-Students who have 16 weeks of research experience can apply to the M.D. with Distinction program and present a thesis to their research mentors and peers.
+Both of these opportunities can lead to an M.D. with Distinction in Research.
+Students with 16 weeks of research experience can apply for the distinction and present a thesis to their research mentors and peers.

-In addition to summer research activities, students are encouraged to explore year-long research programs in basic or clinical research.
-National research programs, such as those supported by the Howard Hughes Medical Institute and by the Sarnoff Foundation, represent programs that afford comprehensive research training in a variety of disciplines.
+Students are encouraged to explore yearlong research programs in basic or clinical research.
+National research programs, such as those supported by the Howard Hughes Medical Institute and by the Sarnoff Foundation, sustain comprehensive research training in a variety of disciplines.